 RX-3117 – A Novel Next Generation Nucleoside Compound

-RX-3117 is an oral prodrug activated by the enzyme Uridine Cytidine Kinase, or ‘UCK2’, which is only present in cancer cells.
-Once activated by UCK2, RX-3117 inhibits DNA and RNA synthesis leading to cancer cell death.
-Because UCK2 is overexpressed in multiple human tumors – but has a very limited presence in normal tissues, RX-3117 offers the potential for a targeted anti-cancer therapy with an improved efficacy and safety profile.
+RX-3117 is a novel, investigational, oral small molecule nucleoside compound being developed for the treatment of pancreatic cancer, bladder cancer, and other malignancies.
+Once intracellularly activated (phosphorylated) by the enzyme Uridine Cytidine Kinase, or ‘UCK2’, it is incorporated into the DNA and RNA of cells and inhibits both DNA and RNA synthesis, which induces apoptotic cell death of tumor cells.
+Because UCK2 is overexpressed in multiple human tumors, but has a very limited presence in normal tissues, RX-3117 offers the potential for a targeted anti-cancer therapy with an improved efficacy and safety profile.

 RX-3117 has shown broad spectrum anti-tumor activity against over 100 different human cancer cell lines and efficacy in 17 different mouse xenograft models.
 In preclinical mouse xenograft studies, RX-3117 demonstrated superior efficacy to gemcitabine.
 In addition, RX-3117 retained its full anti-tumor activity in human cancer cell lines made resistant to the anti-tumor effects of gemcitabine, supporting a unique, highly-targeted mechanism of action.